Road Signs In Kenya And Their Meaning 2025 [Complete Lists]

 Do you know that there are numerous road signs, but you as a driver don’t know what it means?
 The commonest road sign is the STOP which even kids know its meaning.
-But, as a driver, there are other road signs you need to know to help you survive in the midst of your fellow drivers.
+But, as a driver, there are other road signs you need to know to help you survive among your fellow drivers.

 The relevance of road signs is pretty self-explanatory.
 They restrict motorists from hitting one another, warn of impending hazards, and inform drivers and even pedestrians of the local regulations and laws.